 Catch your limit of wild sockeye salmon on the best fishing rivers in the region

 COPPER RIVER REDS, THE MOST PRIZED STOCK OF ALASKAN SALMON

 Red salmon (Oncorhynchus nerka), also known as Sockeye, are hands down the best tasting of the Pacific salmon.
 Fishing for red salmon requires attention to detail and a very specific technique.
 Below is some information to help you catch more fish on your fishing trip.
 Read it over because the red (sockeye) salmon are also known to be the hardest salmon to catch.

-The red salmon spend most of their life migrating off shore in the saltwater and return to their home rivers to spawn upon reaching maturity.
-Red salmon feed on really small stuff like plankton and tiny shrimp.
-The feeding habilts of red salmon make them the least aggressive of the salmon.
-In fact red salmon do not usually "bite" at all.
-In some instances the red salmon will bite but about 75% of the time they are not biting when you hook them.
-In most cases the red salmon we catch are caught using a technique called "flossing" when the fishing line drifts into the fishes mouth and gets pulled tight incidently setting the hook.
+The red salmon spend most of their life migrating offshore in the saltwater and return to their home rivers to spawn upon reaching maturity.
+Red salmon feed on really small stuff like plankton, krill and tiny shrimp.
+The feeding habits of red salmon make them the least aggressive of the salmon, maybe because of their inherent position in the food chain.
+In fact, red salmon do not usually "bite" at all.
+About 75% of the time they are not biting when you hook them.
+In most cases, we catch red salmon using a technique called flossing: the fishing line drifts into the fish's mouth and gets pulled tight, incidentally setting the hook